Monthly Updates for you!

 Writer's Workshop: We are completing our personal narratives this month and will move into realistic fiction stories.
 This is a great time to use the skills we have developed and honed as we wrote about ourselves and apply them to a work of fiction!
 Look for these to follow personal narratives.

-Social Studies: After looking at taxation without representation, students will learn about three Patriots and three Loyalists of the 18th century, students will plan and deliver a lively debate taking on the personas of the six people studied.
+Social Studies: After looking at taxation without representation, students will learn about three Patriots and three Loyalists of the 18th century, students will plan and deliver a lively debate taking on the personas of the people studied.
 Look for pictures on this site soon!

-September 2024
+September 2025

 Welcome to 5th Grade!